Our support services are here for you whenever you need them. From academic to personal and career support, our staff

 Our specialist childcare adviser can provide confidential advice on a range of childcare issues to suit your situation, including child care options, funding, benefits, applying for schools and emergency child care.

-If you would like to discuss your child care needs please contact the Student Support Team.
+If you would like to discuss your child care needs please contact the Money and Childcare Advice Team.
 Our adviser can give you information on child care options, financial advice and ideas on balancing your studies and family life.
 If you would like to speak with our adviser over the phone you can call 0121 331 6064.
-Read more about child care.

 Our BCU Sport team offer a variety of ways for you to stay active while studying, from competitive sports to casual weekly sessions.

 Faith and spirituality

 Whatever your beliefs, our team of chaplains is here to support you during your time at BCU.
 We also have dedicated faith advisers who can signpost to local places of worship, answer questions about their faith or support students in times of difficulty.

 Finance and money matters

-Our Finance and Money Matters Team in Student Support is on hand to help you with any questions or problems you may have, both before and during your time as a student here.
+Our Money and Childcare Advice Team is on hand to help you with any questions or problems you may have, both before and during your time as a student here.

 Depending on your course and level of study, the team can advise on financial support you may be eligible for to pay your tuition fees and living costs while you study with us.

 You may need some help with financial planning and budgeting while you're a student, particularly if you're living away from home for the first time.
-Our Finance and Money Matters Team can provide advice and support if you get into financial difficulties, and help you to identify possible sources of emergency funding.
+Our Money and Childcare Advice Team can provide advice and support if you get into financial difficulties, and help you to identify possible sources of emergency funding.

 Library and learning resources

 Our libraries provide a wealth of information and offer a quiet or focused place to study.
-Students are able to book study spaces in Curzon and Mary Seacole libraries using the online space booking system.
-Spaces may be booked for a maximum of three hours.
+Booking is not essential, but students are able to book study spaces in Curzon and Mary Seacole libraries using the online space booking system.